bcgsc/AMPlify/README.md

 2. The data note paper introducing the imbalanced model in addition to the original balanced model:
 > Li, C., Warren, R.L. & Birol, I. Models and data of AMPlify: a deep learning tool for antimicrobial peptide prediction.
 BMC Res Notes 16, 11 (2023). https://doi.org/10.1186/s13104-023-06279-1
 --------------------------------------------------------------------------------

+3. The research article for mining the UniProtKB/Swiss-Prot database for novel AMPs:
+> Li, C., Sutherland, D., Salehi, A. et al. Mining the UniProtKB/Swiss-Prot database for antimicrobial peptides. bioRxiv (2024). https://doi.org/10.1101/2024.05.24.595811